Asymmetries of Service: Interdependence and Synchronicity: Non-Monotonic System Performance from Monotonic Agent Slowdown

 If the conditions that $h(\cdot)$ is at most linear are made slightly more specific, then we can offer a full monotonic converse to the non-monotonic results of Theorem~\ref{iuThm}.
-That is, we can refine the second half of Theorem~\ref{iuThm} so that the throughput converges \emph{up to} $c$, meaning that it is asymptotically increasing.
-This is a stronger statement than simply saying there is not an $\IU$-shape according to Definition~\ref{uDef}; it implies an unambiguous lack of even a partial $\IU$-shape.
-We provide these conditions now in Corollary~\ref{noOptKcor}.
+Specifically, the partial converse to Theorem~\ref{iuThm} can be stratified into two settings: $h(\cdot)$ being either sub-linear or (asymptotically) linear.
+Let us state a corollary for each case.
+If $h(\cdot)$ is sub-linear, then the throughput will be asymptotically monotonic, as shown in Corollary~\ref{monoCor}.
+If $h(\cdot)$ is asymptotically linear, we can refine the conditions of the second half of Theorem~\ref{iuThm} so that the throughput converges \emph{up to} some level as $\mathcal{K}$ grows large, meaning that there is always a faster throughput at some higher concurrency level.
+We provide these conditions in Corollary~\ref{noOptKcor}.